 Some patients also experience low blood sugar levels following weight-loss surgeries.
 Talk to your doctor about how you can mitigate or eliminate these risks.

-A gastric bypass is a lot more complicated than a gastric sleeve, because the former is a two-step surgery, while the latter is a single operation.
+A gastric bypass is more complicated than a gastric sleeve because the former is a two-step surgery, while the latter is a single operation.

-Both surgeries can be completed using a laparoscope, which contributes to reduced recovery times.
-Once you can hold down liquids, you will be allowed to go home after 1 or 2 days.
+Both surgeries can be completed using a laparoscope, which reduces recovery times.
+Once you can hold down liquids, you can go home after 1 or 2 days.

 If you experience a lot of pain after the surgery, your doctor may advise you to stay in the hospital so they can keep you under observation for a couple more days.

 Due to the more complicated nature of a gastric bypass, you should expect to spend at least two days recovering in the hospital.

 A gastric bypass performed via open surgery will require more recovery time due to the wounds created by large incisions.
 Expect to be in the hospital for at least 4 to 5 days.

 Possible Complications from Weight Loss Surgery